 - Batteries are temperature sensitive, so you’ll need to install them in a place that doesn’t freeze.
 In my tiny house, I have the battery parked under the closet.

 - A closed gel cell battery is best because it won’t off-gas sulfuric acid… that’s right, batteries breathe.

 - The inverter and controller need to be connected to an adequate breaker system.
 Work with an electrician and follow Wholesale Solar’s wiring diagram.

 - If you think you’ll be in a place that can supply electricity via an extension cord from “the big house,” consider installing a grid-tied system on the big house.
 You can spend the same amount of money and get a great system that will crank away on the energy demands of the big house day after day.

-Make Solar Work For You!
+Make Solar Work For You and Your Tiny House!

-Solar is a great way to go, and I’m psyched to set my new system up and get Jolene buzzing.
+Powering your tiny house with solar power is a great way to go, and I’m psyched to set my new system up and get Jolene buzzing.
 Cheers to Wholesale Solar for making that happen without sending me into sticker-shock or making me feel like a doofus just because I’m not an electrical engineer.
 Aside from their great calculator, Wholesale Solar offers helpful resources for getting started and for Tiny House Off Grid Systems.
 They also have some educational videos that are well worth watching to learn how you can make solar panels work for you: